vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-two.md

 _If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._

-I used it to categorize my questions for my User Interviews
+I used it to categorize my questions for my User Interviews I used AI to consolidate my timelines for the History of The cloud citing Foote,K.D.